In-a-bit/inabit-remote/README.md

 In order to handle transaction approvals:

-1. Approver needs to be in `Paird` status.
+1. Approver needs to be in `Paired` status.
 2. Configure an external validation url ('endpoint'), implementing the Approver's required approval logics:

    1. The external validation endpoint is expected to expose a 'post' http endpoint for validation purpose.